frankPairs/react-typescript-boilerplate/README.md

 # React Typescript Boilerplate

-Boilerplate to build projects with React, Typescript and Webpack.
+Simple Boilerplate to build projects with React, Typescript and CSS modules.

 ## Commands